alisonmf/GobbleBlank/readme.md

 6. Feed Links
 7. Standard WP Styles ready to be defined in style.css
 8. Custom Background Enabled
-9. Removed WP version along with other not really needed links in the <head>.
+9. Removed WP version along with other not really needed links in the head.

 ## Future

 1. HTML5?
    This whole HTML5 thing is such a buzz word.
 I have not included it now, just because for a lot of my B2B clients, they are using IE and are just not ready for it.
 So I haven't bothered...yet.
 Doesn't mean I'm not thinking about it.
 2. Responsiveness?
    The intention of theme is for people to define their own breaking points.
 Build on top of this.
 The theme is just a skeleton, so this is where you step in and add your own grids or whatever else you want to.
 The last thing I wanted to do was add a bunch of frameworks that people do not use or are not familiar with, and are wasting productive time stripping things out.
 3. More functions?
 This is where you let me know what I'm missing out on.

 ## Requests